HL7/v2-to-fhir/fsh/ig-data/input/pagecontent/11_implementation_considerations.md

 order without any expectation that the receiving system will fulfill the order.
 In this case, the creation of a Task resource is likely to not be appropriate.
 Implementers must understand the workflows associated with the data exchange to implement tasks correctly.

+### (Segment) Action Code
+Most Hl7 v2 messages are sent using snapshot mode.
+However, where (segment) action codes are used it is up to the implementers to determine the appropriate actions on the FHIR side as the data may already exist.
+That may or may not be known by the mapping engine and lead to different techniques on how to interpret and manage the action codes.
+A future version of this guide may include further guidance and best practices on mapping (segment) action codes.

 ### Provenance
 The concept of data provenance is typically only indirectly addressed within the v2 standard, however provenance can often be